Smith runs for 2 TDs, No. 20 Minnesota routs Rutgers 42-7

 THE TAKEAWAY

-Minnesota: The Gophers stay undefeated, face inconsistent Maryland at home next week and then get a week off before playing host to No. 7 Penn State.
+Minnesota: The Gophers stay undefeated, face inconsistent Maryland at home next week and then get a week off before Penn State.

 Rutgers: Rutgers put up a good effort on defense until late.
 The positive is that next week is a winnable game.